saubuny/goldshi/README.md

-# A simple CLI image editor
+# Simple image manipulation in python

 ## Planned Features
 * [ ] Support for more image formats than uncompressed PPM